ni/nimi-python/docs/nifgen/functions.rst

     :type script: string

-.. function:: write_waveform(waveform_handle, data)
+.. function:: write_waveform(waveform_name_or_handle, data)

     Writes data to the waveform in onboard memory.

     By default, subsequent calls to this function continue writing data from the position of the last sample written.
-You can set the write position and offset by calling the nifgen\_SetWaveformNextWritePosition function.
+You can set the write position and offset by calling the nifgen\_SetNamedWaveformNextWritePosition nifgen\_SetWaveformNextWritePosition function.